 Italian folk legends maintain that the ideal habitat for an olive tree has five true characteristics: sun, stone, drought, silence and solitude.
 It is no wonder that olive oil has achieved such a special place in the collective Mediterranean heart.
 This special oil has distinct properties, both nutritional and salutary.
-According to La Cucina Italia, olive oil is the most digestible edible fat.
+According to La Cucina Italian, olive oil is the most digestible edible fat.
 Other beneficial characteristics include increasing the assimilation of vitamins A, D, and K in the human body; slowing the human aging process; aiding the functions of vital organs; and providing our bodies with essential acids.

 Ancient Romans were known to infuse olive oil with flowers and herbs to create medicines and cosmetics.
 Homer referred to olive oil as “liquid gold.”
 Perhaps the ancient Greeks also thought of the oil as akin to gold – athletes were known to rub themselves down with it before competition, which gave them a magical glow.
 Crowns built from the leaves of olive trees were donned by the best athletes and the bravest war heroes.